Game Design School Options in Charlotte

 Aspiring game designers in Charlotte, NC, have the resources to turn their dreams into reality through certificate and degree programs at three schools within a 55-minute drive of the city center.
 This article also includes a table that allows prospective students to compare various facts about the schools.

 - Central Piedmont Community College is about a mile from downtown Charlotte.
-It offers certificate, diploma and associate degree programs in simulation and game development.
+It offers certificate, diploma and associate's degree programs in simulation and game development.

 - The University of North Carolina at Charlotte offers undergraduate and graduate certificate programs as well as a bachelor's degree program in game design and development.
 The university's campus is about nine miles from downtown.